sandeepyadav-24/Bot.AI/README.md

-# Avatar.AI
+# Bot.AI

-Introducing Avatar.AI, a user-friendly AI chatbot powered by Google's cutting-edge Gemini technology.
-Simply ask your question, and Avatar.AI leverages Gemini's real-time processing to deliver insightful responses tailored to your request.
-Built for efficiency, Avatar.AI handles all computations within the Gemini framework, ensuring a smooth and responsive experience.
+Introducing Bot.AI, a user-friendly AI chatbot powered by Google's cutting-edge Gemini technology.
+Simply ask your question, and Bot.AI leverages Gemini's real-time processing to deliver insightful responses tailored to your request.
+Built for efficiency, Bot.AI handles all computations within the Gemini framework, ensuring a smooth and responsive experience.
 Let Avatar.AI be your conversational companion, ready to assist you whenever you need it

 ## Screenshots